October 15, 2020

 American Chemical Society Sponsors Illustrated Poem Contest

-All illustrated poem contest entries are due by Thursday, Nov.
-1. A panel of judges representing Valdosta State University’s Department of Chemistry and the American Chemical Society will evaluate the entries for their artistic merit, message, originality and creativity, and neatness.
+All illustrated poem contest entries are due online by Sunday, Oct.
+25. A panel of judges representing Valdosta State University’s Department of Chemistry and the American Chemical Society will evaluate the entries for their artistic merit, message, originality and creativity, and neatness.
 A $50 cash prize will be awarded to the first place winner in each of four categories — kindergarten through second grade, third through fifth grade, sixth through eighth grade, and ninth through 12th grade.

 Winners will advance to the national contest.

 Please visit https://www.acs.org/content/acs/en/education/outreach/ncw/plan-an-event/illustrated-poem-contest.html for complete contest rules and to submit an entry.
 The poem contest submission form on this website will ask for the local section contest.
 Students should select “Southwest Georgia.”

 The American Chemical Society is committed to “improving people’s lives through the transforming power of chemistry.”
 It advances science through peer-reviewed journals, research, conferences, grants, awards, and educational resources; advocates for chemistry by supporting innovation, science education, and environmentally and socially responsible public policy; educates the public through public outreach programs; supports future chemists with free educational resources, mentoring programs, student chapters, and high school chemistry clubs; promotes diversity through the empowerment of a diverse and inclusive membership and promoting innovation and advancement in the chemical sciences; and enables career development through personal consulting, career fairs, jobs database, and professional development courses.